splunk-soar-connectors/rest_ingest/manual_readme_content.md

 This app makes use of the Python stix module, which is licensed under the BSD License, Copyright (c) 2017, The MITRE Corporation.

-## six

-This app makes use of the Python six module, which is licensed under the MIT License, Copyright (c) 2010-2020 Benjamin Peterson

 ## mixbox

 This app makes use of the Python mixbox module, which is licensed under the BSD License, Copyright